azithromycin (as dihydrate)

 Any of the ingredients listed at the end of this leaflet.

 If you are not sure if you are allergic to any of the above, ask your doctor.

-breathing; swelling of the face, lips, tongue or other parts of the body; skin rash,
+Swelling of the face, lips, tongue or other parts of the body

-You must not take Azithromycin Mylan if the expiry date (EXP) or use by date printed
+You must not take AZITHROMYCIN MYLAN after the expiry date (EXP) or use by date printed

 If you are not sure whether you should be given this medicine, talk to your doctor.